ansys/pymapdl/docs/source/user_guide/mapdl.rst

 Additional Options When Running Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Commands can be run in ``mute`` or ``verbose`` mode, which allows you
-to supress or print the output in as it is being run for any MAPDL
+to suppress or print the output in as it is being run for any MAPDL
 command.
 This can be especially helpful for long-running commands
 like ``SOLVE``.
 This works for the pythonic wrapping of all commands
 and when using ``run``.

-Run a command and supress its output
+Run a command and suppress its output:

 .. code:: python